solo-io/go-utils/changelogutils/README.md

 ```

 Changelog entries can set an optional boolean field called `resolvesIssue`.
 This can be used by CI
 systems to automatically close issues linked to the changelog.
-The default value for this field is `true`.
+The default value for this field is `false`.

 The description field should be one or more complete sentences (starting with a capital letter, ending
 with a period).
 The issue link should point to a valid github URL.
 These conventions are currently